Wamphyre/MegaPaleta/README.md

 - Preserves transparency
 - Uses color frequency weighting for better results
 - Optimal for images that don't need tile-based palette switching

-## Screenshots

-[Space reserved for additional screenshots showing the application in use]

 ## Technical Requirements